-Who knows a grocery store better than the employees who work there?
+Who knows what items in a grocery store are YUMMY better than the employees who work there?
 Nobody.
-This is especially true when the store is Trader Joe’s and employees are munching on free samples along with taking home new items to try out.
-So when I stumbled upon an article over at Thrillist documenting the products that employees like best at TJ’s, I knew I had to share it with you.
-Here are some of the best buys at Trader Joe’s so you can make the most of your next trip.
+This is especially true when the store is Trader Joe’s and employees are munching on free samples all day and using their employee discount to take home new items to try out.
+Here are some of the best buys at Trader Joe’s, according to crew members, so you can make the most of your next trip.

 1. Italian Food

 A Trader Joe’s manager summed it up nicely, “The pasta is imported from Italy and is 99 cents.”

 Prices at similar stores typically range from $3 to $4 per box.

 Also, check out other Italian staples like olive oil and vinegar.

 In particular, the manager singled out the white Modena vinegar mixed with California Estate olive oil as a BIG winner, especially when used as a salad dressing.

 Their Mission St. Pale Ale came in 1st place in a taste test of 30 private label beers.